 Walter Zamarian Jr., M.D. is quickly becoming one of the most well-respected plastic surgeons in Brazil.
-Following in his father's footsteps, Dr. Zamarian leads a cosmetic surgery practice that serves patients from Londrina, Paraná, Brazil and beyond.
+Following in his father's footsteps, Dr. Zamarian leads a cosmetic surgery practice that serves patients from Londrina - Brazil - and beyond.

 Dr. Zamarian is a Board Certified Plastic Surgeon - by SBCP - and has held numerous distinctions in the field of cosmetic surgery.
 He is dedicated to helping you reach your cosmetic surgery goals in a friendly, supportive environment.